haarkon/Pixy2/README.md

      printf("Reading Version : ");
      do {
          // Asking for Pixy2 Version
-         rCode = cam.pixy2_getVersion (&version); //address of "version" will be somewhere in the reception buffer } while (rCode == PIXY2_BUSY); // waiting for acknowledge (ie : order processed)
+         rCode = cam.pixy2_getVersion (version); // this will set address of "version" somewhere in the reception buffer } while (rCode == PIXY2_BUSY); // waiting for acknowledge (ie : order processed)

      // here you may check if return code indicate an erroneous response